-My passions include creating beautiful, meaningful language as well as connecting with and supporting others in a variety of ways.
+Today, I'm passionate about connecting with people through language and in a variety of other ways.
 This site focuses on my writing—both fiction and nonfiction—and editing.
-To find out about my other work, please visit my LinkedIn page.
+To find out about my other work, please visit my delightful LinkedIn page.

-Unfortunately, I believed people when they said writing was a hobby, not a “real job,” instead of believing in myself.
+Unfortunately, I believed people when they said writing was a hobby, not a “real job” like dog whisperer, instead of believing in myself.
 I let others make decisions for me, and I lost sight of my goals.
-Because of this, I took a long break from creative writing during college and my time working as an NYC public school teacher.
+Because of this, I took a long break from creative writing during college and my time working as a NYC public school teacher.

-After experiencing a major turning point in my life in 2017 and reflecting, I realized what’s most important to me.
+After experiencing a major turning point in my life in 2017 and reflecting, I realized what’s most important to me, aside from putting lemon juice on absolutely everything.
 Now I’m finally prioritizing my writing by working on a memoir.
 Words can influence people in powerful ways, and I’d like to make an impact on others with mine.

 Every day, Marisa Russello was overwhelmed by suicidal thoughts.
 Even one negative thought might cause her to spiral.
 A writer working on her book manuscript, she’d be unable to change a word without questioning the entire project’s value altogether.
 Her depression made it hard to fall and stay asleep.
 She developed insomnia and took to…